A BING CROSBY DISCOGRAPHY

 This group is treated as one.
 The shows were all compiled from pre-recorded tracks assembled into a 'library', many songs being used on several occasions, with inserted dialogue between Bing, Ken Carpenter and Rosemary Clooney.
 As listing by broadcast dates would entail endless repetition of the same recordings, the listing instead follows the format of the studio recordings, by recording dates.

-2g All other radio shows and miscellaneous other material.
+2g All other radio shows and miscellaneous other material, including some television.

 Includes AFRS, Mail Call, Lux Music Theatre and other radio material, plus a few miscellaneous items with no other natural home.
 Bing appeared in many radio programmes as host, principal performer, guest or interviewee.
 Some have been the subject of issues in series where other stars were the hosts, with Bing only on isolated tracks.
-I am not in a position to identify and list all such appearances.
+It is not possible to identify and list all such appearances.

 3 FILM RECORDINGS

 Recording sessions for titles included in film soundtracks and publicity discs released by film studios, where the music has been commercially released on CD.

 4a Songs.
 Alphabetical listing of all songs with the date of performance.